victorgomez09/vira/docs/ROUTING_GUIDE.md

 ## Error Handling

-Vira automatically handles routing errors:
+virapi automatically handles routing errors:

 - **404 Not Found**: When no route matches the request path
 - **405 Method Not Allowed**: When route matches but method doesn't